Yubikey Generate Key On Card

 This resolved many issues and my smartcard now works reliably this way on Debian jessie with GnuPG 2.x.

-To make sure your smartcard works in every Bash shell you open, it helps to add the following to ~/.bashrc:
+To make sure your smartcard works in every Bash shell you open, it helps to add the following to ~/.bashrc

-This assumes the presence of write-env-file ~/.gnupg/gpg-agent-info in your gpg-agent.conf.
+in your gpg-agent.conf.
 Evaluating that file helps make sure you have the correct GPG_AGENT_INFO, SSH_AUTH_SOCK and SSH_AGENT_PID environment variables in each terminal session.
-While we're at it, here's what my ~/.gnupg/gpg-agent.conf looks like:
+While we're at it, here's what my ~/.gnupg/gpg-agent.conf

-This configuration depends on two packages you must install via apt-get, pinentry-qt4 and scdaemon.
+This configuration depends on two packages you must install via apt-get, pinentry-qt4

 One annoying thing about most pinentry applications is that they don't allow pasting from clipboard, making them hard to use with a password manager.
-If you want to be able to do this, just grab the latest source of pinentry-qt4 (0.8.4 or greater) and then compile it with this option: ./configure --enable-pinentry-qt4-clipboard=yes.
+If you want to be able to do this, just grab the latest source of pinentry-qt4 (0.8.4 or greater) and then compile it with this option: ./configure --enable-pinentry-qt4-clipboard=yes

 Using the smartcard key for SSH authentication

 You can use your 4096-bit Authenticate key on the smartcard with SSH.
 This has the advantage that you can't log in to any servers without possession of the device.
-It's easiest to do with the latest GnuPG 2.1.x, otherwise you may have to install monkeysphere and use the openpgp2ssh tool, which we're going to skip.
-Note: this won't work unless you've set a non-default smartcard PIN of at least 6 digits.
+It's easiest to do with the latest GnuPG 2.1.x, otherwise you may have to install monkeysphere and use the openpgp2ssh

-On GnuPG 2.0.x, when you run gpg-agent with enable-ssh-support so that it takes over for ssh-agent, your smartcard's Authenticate subkey should automatically be recognized as a valid SSH key and become available for the SSH client to use as an identity.
+so that it takes over for ssh-agent, your smartcard's Authenticate subkey should automatically be recognized as a valid SSH key and become available for the SSH client to use as an identity.
 But you might have trouble getting it to work, so here are some extra steps which can assist the process:

-Add enable-ssh-support and write-env-file to ~/.gnupg/gpg-agent.conf
+Add enable-ssh-support

-Fetch the keygrip of your master public key with gpg2 --with-keygrip -k and add these 40 hex digits as a line to~/.gnupg/sshcontrol.
+Fetch the keygrip of your master public key with gpg2 --with-keygrip -k

-Make sure gpg-agent --daemon --options ~/.gnupg/gpg-agent.conf is running in the background.
-If you run ssh-add -l it should list an SSH identity corresponding to the RSA key on your smartcard.
+it should list an SSH identity corresponding to the RSA key on your smartcard.

-Check echo $SSH_AUTH_SOCK - it should be pointing to gpg-agent's socket instead of ssh-agent.
+- it should be pointing to gpg-agent's socket instead of ssh-agent.
 If it's not you have to kill ssh-agent or make sure it doesn't start.

-Get the 16-digit long ID of your Authenticate subkey and feed it into gpgkey2ssh:
+Get the 16-digit long ID of your Authenticate subkey and feed it into gpgkey2ssh

-You can add the contents of ssh_id.pub to ~/.ssh/authorized_keys on any system you like, or you can try ssh-copy-id.
+You can add the contents of ssh_id.pub to ~/.ssh/authorized_keys

 Now your SSH agent should be communicating with gpg-agent and the RSA Authenticate key on your smartcard is a valid SSH identity.
 When you run SSH with your smartcard connected, it will automatically attempt to authenticate using it.